carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/01-basic-rstudio.md

 > {: .solution}
 {: .challenge}

+> ## Still missing the packages for this workshop?
+> You may use them using `install.packagesinstall.packages(c("bookdown", "tidyverse", "BayesFactor", "patchwork", "here")` {: .callout}

 ## Starting and Naming a New Quarto Document

 Start a new Quarto document in RStudio by clicking File \> New File \> Quarto Document...